2015 Main St and 190 E 4th Ave rezoning application

 How did you arrive at 20% below market housing?
 Why not 40-60% dedicated to actually uplifting the community and making a small dent in the pure lack of affordable housing?

-C.Colin asked over 1 year ago
+C.Colin asked about 2 years ago

 Thank you for your question.
 We will be reaching out to our colleagues in Policy and have a reply for you soon.